 Upcoming NCC update

 The NCC is updated every three years based on regulatory practices, industry research and public feedback.
-The next update is planned in 2022 and the Australian Building Codes Board (ABCB) will open consultation on stage 2 of National Construction Code (NCC) 2022 public comment in August 2021.
+The next update is planned in 2022 and the Australian Building Codes Board (ABCB) has opened consultation on stage 2 of National Construction Code (NCC) 2022 public comment.
+Responses are invited until 17 October 2021 and can be accessed here.

 This stage of consultation seeks comment on proposed NCC amendments on energy efficiency and condensation.
-A consultation link will be sent to all registered NCC Online users once consultation on stage 2 has opened.
+A consultation link was sent to all registered NCC Online users on 30 August 2021.
 We will submit our comments to the ABCB, to advocate for the energy efficiency of timber mass homes to be taken into account.
 Our recommendations will include the introduction of a clause that accounts for the importance of mass effect and allows for an alternative to minimum R-values for solid timber construction, similar to New Zealand’s current Building Code Clause to that effect.